Honorable Bruce A. Lehman

 Honorable Jorge Amigo Castañeda

-Amigo received many awards during his career, among others, the Motion Picture Association’s (MPA) Anti-piracy Government Leadership Award, WIPO’s Gold Medal for promoting intellectual property and competitiveness around the world, and the City of Venice’s Venice Intellectual Property Award.
-He also received a special recognition from then-President Vicente Fox for his contributions to Mexico.
+Amigo received many awards during his career, among others, WIPO´s Gold Medal for promoting intellectual property and competitiveness around the world (2008), the City of Venice Intellectual Property Award (2006), the Motion Picture Association´s (MPAA) Anti-piracy Government Leadership Award (2009), Gold Record award (2011) by the Recording Industry Association of America (RIAA) and the International Federation of Phonographic Industries (IFPI).
+He also received a special recognition from then-President Vicente Fox for his contributions to Mexico (2006).

-Prior to his appointment as Director General, Amigo held several positions within the Ministry of Commerce, including Deputy Director for Project Evaluation (1984-1986), Director of Economic Evaluation (1986), Technical Secretary of the National Foreign Investment Commission (1989), Director General of Foreign Investment (1990-1992), and Director General of Technological Development (1993-1994).
+Prior to his appointment as Director General of IMPI, Amigo held several positions within the Ministry of Commerce, including Deputy Director for Project Evaluation (1984-1985), Director of Economic Evaluation (1986), Technical Secretary of the National Foreign Investment Commission (1989), Director General of Foreign Investment (1990-1992), and Director General of Technological Development (1993).

 Honorable Ralph Oman